SabbathSchool/sabbathschool.github.io/_lessons/03.1891-1900/04.1894/03.quarter3/00-chapter.md

 6. Finally, do not argue or debate over Scripture.
 To do so is fatal to an understanding of it.
 You cannot study the Bible in a crowd.
 Study must be done alone. " Be still, and know that I am God."
 Ps.
 46:10.
 It was not in the tempest, but in the still, small voice that the Lord was revealed to Elijah.
 Noise and clamor are incompatible with efficient Bible study.
 Study in silence with the Lord.
 Jesus is just as able to open the Scriptures to you, and to open your understanding, as He was when on earth in the flesh.
 See Luke 24:32-45.
 Go to Him and let your faith make Him a real Presence near at hand, and you will find that the opening of His "words giveth light; it giveth understanding unto the simple."
 Ps.
 119:130, R.V.
 "For the Lord giveth wisdom; out of His mouth cometh knowledge and understanding."
 Prov.
 2:6.

-July 7 to September 29, 1894.
+## Lesson 1 - Taught of God

-LESSON 1 - July 7, 1894.
+*Luke 12:1-21.*
-TAUGHT OF GOD.
-Luke 12 : 1-21.
+#### July 7, 1894.

-This lesson may be divided into three sections, as follows: Warning against Hypocrisy; Fear of God, and Dependence upon Him; The Poor Rich MA. —
+This lesson may be divided into three sections, as follows: Warning against Hypocrisy; Fear of God, and Dependence upon Him; The Poor Rich Man.
 1. How great a company gathered to hear Jesus?
 2. Against what did He warn them?
 3. Why is it useless to act the part of a hypocrite?
-4. How clearly will hidden things be made Manifest?
+4. How clearly will hidden things be made manifest?
 5. Of whom are we not to be afraid?
 Why?
 6. Whom should we fear?
 7. What assurance have we of God's care for us?
 8. How close is God's watchfulness over His creatures?
-9. What promise is given to those whO confess Christ?
+9. What promise is given to those who confess Christ?
 10. What of those who deny Him?
 Compare 2 Tim.
-2: 11-13.
+2:11-13.
 11. Yet may one find forgiveness for denying Christ?
 Give a notable instance.
 12. What is said of blasphemy against the Holy Ghost?
 13. What preparation for reply should men make when they are brought before magistrates for their faith?